siddarth09/100daysof_ROS/README.md

 Using laser scan data sent by the Lidar on the bot, we get the data while the bot is moving with teleoperation.

 # DAY 24:
-Simple ways to get the position data, using nav_msgs/Odometry. we will see more of this use cases when we start Lidar based navigation
+Simple ways to get the position data, using nav_msgs/Odometry. we will see more of this use cases when we start Lidar based navigation.

+# DAY 25:
+action server and client, are used for asynchronous way of communication, here the dishwasher example is used for simple action server and aaction client mechanishm